MagnumMax/skyluxse/docs/design/shadcn-migration-plan.md

 ## Implementation Checkpoints
 1. **Dashboard Shell Refresh**
    - Deliverables: new shadcn-based page header, shell wrapper, and breadcrumb utilities; update `app/(dashboard)` pages to the new shell; snapshot comparison for `/bookings` and `/clients`.
-   - Acceptance: zero visual regressions in light/dark themes; lint/test/typecheck all green.
+   - Acceptance: zero visual regressions in the light theme; lint/test/typecheck all green.
 2. **Driver Experience Upgrade**
    - Deliverables: `DriverPageShell`, `DriverTaskList`, `DriverTaskDetail` rebuilt on `Card`, `ToggleGroup`, `Badge`, `Checkbox`; add story or screenshot for `/driver/tasks`.
    - Acceptance: keyboard navigation for filter toggles and checklist items; no custom CSS in these components.